pengwanqing/peng_gitRepository/readme1.txt

 Git is free software
 Git is a open source software
 Git has a mutable index called stage.
-My stupid boss still prefers SVN.
+My boss still prefers SVN.